What Happens If My Business Gets Hacked?

 Many organizations only discover during an incident that:

-backups were never tested,
+Backups were never tested

-backup credentials were compromised,
+Backup credentials were compromised

-recovery times were unrealistic,
+Recovery times were unrealistic

-or replicated environments were already contaminated.
+Replicated environments were already contaminated

 By then, recovery becomes significantly more difficult.